-The next step is to run zmconfig.pl to set up the configuration.
-You can either, just enter the initial basic configuration manually as before so it can access the database, or, an easier way if you prefer, you can copy zmconfig.txt from your previous build directory into the new build directory and then just run make as for a new build.
+If you are upgrading from a previous version of ZoneMinder you should follow the build instructions above up to the point where you run zmconfig.pl.
+At this point you can either, just enter the initial basic configuration manually as before so it can access the database, or if you prefer, you can copy zmconfig.txt from your previous build directory into the new build directory and then just run zmconfig.pl -noi which will ensure that the key configuration will be imported though it will not overwrite anything saved in the database.
+You can then build ZoneMinder by typing 'make' as for a new build.